inverse/personal-site/_posts/2017-07-31-gpg-signing-git-commits.md

 - [Seahorse][5] - a GNOME application for managing encryption keys
 - [GNU Privacy Assistant][6] - a GUI for the GnuPG
+- [OpenPGP Applet][7] - a GNOME application for easy signing/decrypting messages
+- [Mailvelope]][8] - A simple Chrome extension for signing/decrypting emails

 ## Usage within git